Useful resources for professionals

 PBS takes a preventative and proactive approach, helping reduce the need for additional services, helping to free up resources for other individuals as well as preventing re-referrals.

-• the Community of Practice shares learning and experiences around learning disability, autism and complex needs with a focus around PBS
+• Community of Practice that shares learning and experiences around learning disability, autism and complex needs with a focus around PBS

 • Kent and Medway have the PBS framework for placing our most complex individuals